readium/architecture/proposals/001-format-api.md

 ### HTTP Response Extension

-It's useful to be able to guess a format from an HTTP response.
+It's useful to be able to resolve a format from an HTTP response.
 Therefore, implementations should provide when possible an extension to the native HTTP response type.

-* `HTTPResponse.guessFormat(fileExtensions: List<String> = [], mediaTypes: List<String> = [], sniffers: List<Sniffer> = Format.defaultSniffers): Format?`
+* `HTTPResponse.format(fileExtensions: List<String> = [], mediaTypes: List<String> = [], sniffers: List<Sniffer> = Format.sniffers): Format?`
   * (optional) `fileExtensions`
     * Additional file extension hints to be used by the sniffers.
   * (optional) `mediaTypes`